avnes/terraform-libvirt-vm/README.md

 ### Install virtualization software

-Please note that these instructions are written for Fedora:
+Please note that these instructions are written for Fedora and CentOS Stream:

 ```bash
 sudo dnf install libvirt cockpit cockpit-machines virt-manager